Why You Should Use The .com For Your Domain

 This improves free direct visit traffic, where users type your domain into their browsers, leading to higher engagement and conversions on your site to protect your brand and keep you covered.

-Fewer Mistakes: Because .com is the default TLD, potential individuals are more likely to accidentally type yourbusiness.com even if your actual website is on a different extension (e.g., .net or .org).
+Because .com is the default TLD, potential individuals are more likely to accidentally type yourbusiness.com even if your actual website is on a different extension (e.g., .net or .org).
 Owning the .com prevents you from losing traffic to other sites and allows your client to complete the navigation.
+It’s all part and parcel of a great brand name strategy.

 .COM: